jason-xxl/methodman/README.md

 	Expect(&dep_pkg.MethodA, "some fake response for my test as 1st returned var", "some more, as 2nd retuened var")

-	// then you can receive above 2 value in your code path. ret1, ret 2 := dep_pkg.MethodA(1, "2")
+	// then you can receive above 2 value in your code path.
+	// if all fake responses are consumed, the agent will fall back to original method. ret1, ret 2 := dep_pkg.MethodA(1, "2")
 }
 ```